-The proposed flow tracking process is simple and efficient.
-The \texttt{flow\_cache} hit indicates the fastest path, where only a few subsequent pointer updates are needed to refresh LRU linkage.
-In case of \texttt{flow\_cache} miss and \texttt{flow\_state} hit, two major memory copying (for swapping) and cryptographic operations are entailed.
-The case of new flow requires additionally an insertion for \texttt{lkup\_table} and an allocation for \texttt{flow\_state}.
+The fastest path in the flow tracking process above is indicated by \texttt{flow\_cache} hit, where only a few pointers are updated to refresh LRU linkage.
+In case of \texttt{flow\_cache} miss and \texttt{flow\_store} hit, two memory copy (for swapping) and cryptographic operations are entailed.
+Due to the interlinked design, these operations have constant cost irrelevant to the number of tracked flows.

-The cost of above operations is both \emph{small}, e.g., about $2.6$ microseconds for the most expensive encrypting operation on a state as large as $6$KB, and \emph{constant}, i.e., not affected by the number of tracked flows.
-In other words, there is little space left to squeeze efficiency from the entry structures.
-Indeed, we find it is the lookup that determines the overall performance of flow tracking.

-The cost of lookup has two major sources: one is searching the underlying lookup structure itself (i.e., a hash table), and the other is EPC paging if \texttt{lkup\_table} grows overly large.
-For performance consideration, two corresponding requirements should be therefore imposed on \texttt{lkup\_table}: search and space efficiency.